davidbailey/tum/handbook/README.md

         * Less cost, less time, less risk
         * Detailed data about all components
         * Reproducible, modifiable
+      * Be careful what you define as the system.
+E.g. if you only consider current drivers, induced demand doesn't exist, but we know it does...
+In reality, the transportation system is global (or greater)
       * Inputs
         * Network Model: Links, Nodes, Rules
         * Traffic Demand: O/D Matrix